prcutler/castopod-user-guide/docs/instance/add-podcast.md

 ## Advanced Parameters

 You can optinally toggle the following settings:
-* Prevent podcast from being copied:  this locks your podcast and does not allow other podcast platforms to import your podcast.
+* **Prevent podcast from being copied**:  this locks your podcast and does not allow other podcast platforms to import your podcast.
 If you decide in the future to migrate away from Castopod to a new platform, this toggle will need to be unchecked.
-* Podcast should be hidden from public catalogues: If toggled, a best effort is made to hide the entire podcast from appearing in Apple Podcasts, YouTube Music, and any other third party podcast apps.
+* **Podcast should be hidden from public catalogues**: If toggled, a best effort is made to hide the entire podcast from appearing in Apple Podcasts, YouTube Music, and any other third party podcast apps.
 (Not guaranteed)
-* Podcast will not be having new episodes:  If your podcast comes to an end, you can toggle this to let listeners know there will not be new episodes.
+* **Podcast will not be having new episodes**:  If your podcast comes to an end, you can toggle this to let listeners know there will not be new episodes.

 ## Import an existing podcast